DimiterGeorgiev/MachineBuildingFactory/README.md

 Full functionality you will have with peter.

-More for functionality you see in Product Documentation
+More for functionality you can see in Product Documentation

 [Product Documentation.docx](https://github.com/DimiterGeorgiev/MachineBuildingFactory/files/10230848/Product.Documentation.docx)